 Understanding the threats that your teen faces online is the first step to understanding how to alleviate them.
 The first type of threat applies to you as well as them.
 There is always a danger that they will click on a site called a drive-by download.
-A drive-by download means that software but will begin loading onto your computer just by visiting the site.
-You do not have to click on anything, or agree to anything to download the software, it begins all by yourself just because the site pops up.
+A drive-by download means that software will begin loading onto your computer just by visiting the site.
+You do not have to click on anything, or agree to anything to download the software, it begins all by itself just because the site pops up.
 In some cases, you may be on another site and another site pops up and begins a drive-by download.
 This can happen to you just as easily as it can to them.

 The first line of defense in avoiding this type of website is to understand what types of sites may be suspicious and have malware or viruses.
 Sites that may be suspect include:

 First off, if you have younger children, many of these messages will have flashing lights or moving text that make it more likely that young ones will be attracted to click on it and begin a virus or malicious software download.
 If you have teenagers, it is important that they understand that not everything is as it seems.
 It is time for them to realize that free stuff is not always free and there is some type of price.
 It is important that your child understands that Nigerian Princes do not want to give them $1 million for providing a little bit of basic information.
 Unfortunately, the online world makes it necessary for them to understand the realities of life and that not everyone should be trusted.

 Know What To Do If It Happens

 If you or your child accidentally clicks on a website that begins an automatic download, hopefully you already have antivirus software installed on your device.
 Most of the time, antivirus software will not even allow the download to begin without you giving permission.
 This means that you can stop it before it starts.
 Your child should be instructed never to accept any type of software download to the system without checking with you first.